softlayer/sl-ember-components/README.md

 * sl-textarea
 * sl-tooltip

+Additional functionality provided by this library beyond the list above includes:

+**Mixins**

+*sl-ajax-aware*

+A common use case for this mixin is to initialize particular behaviors during AJAX activity and fall back to other, default, behaviors when no AJAX activity is ongoing.
+This is mixed into the *sl-button* component by default but can be applied to other situations as needed.

+*sl-filter-controller*

+?????

+*sl-application-state-controller*

+?????

+*sl-filter-controller*

+?????

+link to more documentation

+*sl-grid-controller*

+A controller should use this mixin when it is being used to back an implementation of the *sl-grid* component.

+link to more documentation

+*sl-grid-key-controller*

+A controller should use this mixin when it is being used to back an implementation of the *sl-grid* component and wishes to bind keyboard events to any of the following supported actions on the *sl-grid* component:

+* navigate to the first page of records
+* navigate to the last page of records
+* navigate to the next page of records
+* navigate to the previous page of records
+* refresh the grid

+link to more documentation

+*sl-modal-manager*

+?????

+link to more documentation

+*sl-modal*

+?????

+link to more documentation

+*sl-notify-view*

+Use this mixin on a view when you need to notify its controller of any of the following events:

+* didInsertElement
+* willClearRender
+* willDestroyElement
+* willInsertElement

+*sl-notify-view*

+Use this mixin on a view when you need to notify its controller of any of the following events:

+* didInsertElement
+* willClearRender
+* willDestroyElement
+* willInsertElement

+*sl-pagination-controller*

+Most usually employed by a controller being used to back an implementation of the *sl-grid* component, this mixin should be used whenever pagination support for a data set is desired.

-This functionality is provided through a combination of leveraging the best-of-breed of other component offerings as well as our own implementations when the existing offerings were deficient.
+All of this functionality is provided through a combination of leveraging the best-of-breed of other component offerings as well as our own implementations when the existing offerings were deficient.
 Existing offerings that were leveraged
 include:

 * [Twitter Bootstrap](http://getbootstrap.com/)